D080 · QHC1 · WGU

 USMCA US + Mexico + Canada

-CAFTA US + Central America + Dominican Republic
+CAFTA US + Central America + DR

-EU European Economic/Political Union
+EU European Economic Union

 Mercosur South America